-The user controls the frequency clamp boundaries via the pullin range limit registers (Address 0x0307 to Address 0x030C).
+The user controls the frequency clamp boundaries via the pull-in range limits registers (Address 0x0307 to Address 0x030C).
 These registers allow the user to fix the DDS output frequency between an upper and lower bound with a granularity of 24 bits.
 Note that these upper and lower bounds apply regardless of the frequency tuning word that appears at the input to the DDS.
-The register value relates to the absolute upper or lower frequency bound (f{CLAMP}) as where N is the value stored in the upper- or lower-limit register, and f_S is the system sample rate.
+The register value relates to the absolute upper or lower frequency bound ( $f{CLAMP}$ ) as where N is the value stored in the upper- or lower-limit register, and $f_s$ is the system sample rate.